BogdanBercea/VVS-WebServer/README.txt

 Step 2 - Get the source code
 ----------------------------
 Download the project source code from GitHub repository.
-This will create a folder "java-WebServer" containing the project source files.
+This will create a folder "VVS-WebServer" containing the project source files.

 Step 3 - Compile it!
 --------------------